Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

     each covariate.*

-The sampling design or rationale used to decide where to locate soil profile observations or sampling points is often not clear and may vary from case to case.
-Therefore there is no guarantee that available legacy point data used as input to geostatistical modelling satisfy the recommendations listed above.
-Many of the legacy profile data in the world have been selected using convenience sampling.
+The sampling design or rationale used to decide where to locate soil profile observations, or sampling points, is often not clear and may vary from case to case.
+Therefore, there is no guarantee that available legacy point data used as input to geostatistical modelling will satisfy the recommendations listed above.
+Many of the legacy profile data locations in the world were selected using convenience sampling.
 In fact, many points in traditional soil surveys may have been selected and sampled to capture information about unusual conditions or to locate boundaries at points of transition and maximum confusion about soil properties